Shriinivas/blenderbezierutils/README.md

 By default, after the drawing is started or the segment is selected for editing, and if the **Snapping Orientation** or **Snapping Origin** is **Selected Object Face**, the orientation / orign will be locked to the normal / center of the face under the mouse pointer.
 During the drawing / editing operation, user can make the tool reposition the orientation / origin to the new face by pressing `U`.

 By default, snapping to the end points joins the new curve to the curve(s) it is being snapped to.
-You can hold down `ctrl` while ending the curve (by double click or `space` or `return` key) to keep the curve separate.
-The curve can also be separated from the snapped curves be pressing `ctrl-Z` after confirming.
+You can hold down `Ctrl` while ending the curve (by double click or `Space` or `Enter` key) to keep the curve separate.
+The curve can also be separated from the snapped curves be pressing `Ctrl Z` after confirming.

 The snapping gets adapted to the viewport zoom level.

 ### Locking Options

 - Pressing `X`, `Y`, `Z` while the curve is being drawn will lock the segment to the corresponding axis.
-- Pressing `shift` together with one of these buttons will lock the segment to the axes other than the one denoted by the button (e.g. `shift+Z` - lock to `XY` plane).
+- Pressing `Shift` together with one of these buttons will lock the segment to the axes other than the one denoted by the button (e.g. `Shift Z` - lock to `XY` plane).
 - Press `escape` to get out of the lock mode.

 Snapping and locking can be combined together.
-So user can hold down both `control` and `shift` to snap to grid as well as restrict the angle.
-Likewise, user can press `shift-Z` to lock to `XY` plane and then hold `shift` while moving the mouse to restrict the angle between the segment end points.
+So user can hold down both `Ctrl` and `Shift` to snap to grid as well as restrict the angle.
+Likewise, user can press `Shift Z` to lock to `XY` plane and then hold `Shift` while moving the mouse to restrict the angle between the segment end points.

 When **Constrain Axes** dropdown has an axis-pair selection (lock to plane), pressing a single axis key will allow users to draw lines parallel to the axis (or slide the point along this line).